se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 - Simple models: Claude Haiku, GPT 5.4 mini
 - Local models: Gemma 4, Qwen 3.6

-(GLM 5.1 sits right inbtween Simple and Workhorse, and is a personal favorite).
+(GLM 5.1 sits right in between Simple and Workhorse, and is a personal favorite).

 Here are some suggested task breakdowns.
 You can always use a stronger model, this is just a recommended minimum: